Retros That Ship Changes Instead of Notes

 Problem pattern:Experiment:Owner:Due:Signal of success:Review date:

 Example: an API team keeps hitting release handoff blockers.
-Instead of “make releases smoother,” they test a five-item pre-release checklist for two sprints and review whether blockers drop.
+They test a five-item pre-release checklist for two sprints and review whether the blockers drop.

 Start the next retro with follow-through